paultcochrane/blog-travis-ci-com/_posts/2014-09-09-artifacts-addon.md

 not only help us ship this feature, but also write this blog post, which I'm sure you'll all enjoy.  ~ [Josh Kalderimis](https://twitter.com/j2h)*

-If whatever you're running on Travis CI produces artifacts, you'll no doubt be thrilled to hear that we want to make saving these artifacts super easy for you.
+If the builds you're running on Travis CI produces artifacts, you'll no doubt be thrilled to hear that we want to make saving these artifacts super easy for you.

 The first supported tool for doing this was